 These compositions started to grow more and more after middle school once I learned how to play the guitar, thus I released my first single “Cigarette and a Coffee Cup” in high school.
 I released 2 more singles in 2018 and 2019.
-I am also working on a full E.P. called “The Runaways” that will be done in the winter of 2019.
+The full E.P. called “The Runaways” has been released.
 You can find my music in full length right now on Sound Cloud and YouTube.
 Some people describe it as: acoustic soul, folk, indie, blues, Americana, etc.

 The E.P. is dedicated to my friends who died very young due to mental illness.
 “The Runaways” E.P. will be my Spotify debut.
 I will be donating to some mental health organizations as well as spreading public health awareness with this E.P. when I eventually go on a national tour.